anthonnyc2/cordova-plugin-openwith-ios/README.md

 `intent` describe the operation to perform, toghether with the associated data.
 It has the following fields:

 - `text`: text to share alongside the item, in most cases this will be an empty string.
 - `items`: an array containing one or more data descriptor.

 **Data descriptor**

 A data descriptor describe one file.
 It is a javascript object with the following fields:

 - `uti`: Unique Type Identifier. possible values: public.url, public.text or public.image
 - `type`: Mime type.
 For example: "image/jpeg"
 - `text`: test description of the share, generally empty
 - `name`: suggested file name
 - `utis`: list of UTIs the file belongs to.

 ### cordova.openwith.load(dataDescriptor, loadSuccessCallback, loadErrorCallback)

-Load data for an item.
-For this modification, it is not necessary,

 ### cordova.openwith.exit()